TOWN OF OCEAN CITY

 RISK MANAGEMENT FUND

-Interest earnings are expected to decrease in FY 19.
+Interest earnings are expected to increase in FY 20.
 The expenses for this division are separated into four categories: General liability, Auto claims and insurance, Property and Worker’s compensation.
 Expenses in these four categories are allocated to each department based on a formula determined by an actuarial study done every few years.
-Worker’s compensation costs are the most expensive of these three categories, making up roughly 53% of the Risk Management budget.
-Projected expenses for auto claims have been increased $50,000 for FY 19, as the State of Maryland has increased the liability cap on auto claims.
+Worker’s compensation costs are the most expensive of these three categories, making up roughly 49% of the Risk Management budget.

 Two full-time positions are funded in this division.
-A step increase effective January 1, 2019 has been included.
-Funding has been included for one part-time Office Associate position to work two days per week for June, July and August and several days per month for the remainder of the year.
-Estimated contributions for retiree health and pension decrease for this division.
+A step increase effective January 1, 2020 has been included.
+Funding has been included for one part-time Office Associate position to work two days per week for June, July and August and two days per month for the remainder of the year.
+Estimated contributions for health insurance, retiree health and pension increase for this division.

 CHANGES IN OPERATIONS:

 Contracted Services include professional services and legal services.
-Legal fees have been budgeted at $90,000.
-An Actuarial study to assess ultimate losses and outstanding liability associated with the Town’s self-insured worker’s compensation, general liability and auto exposure is included at a cost of $15,000.
+Legal fees have been budgeted at $84,000.
+An Actuarial study to assess ultimate losses and outstanding liability associated with the Town’s self-insured worker’s compensation, general liability and auto exposure was included in the FY 19 budget.
 It has been recommended by the Town’s auditing firm that this study be conducted every few fiscal years.
-The last actuarial study was conducted in FY 16.
-This study determines the necessary reserves for each type of insurance claims and also determines the allocation of each type of insurance to each City department.
-The last actuarial study increased the amount of Risk fund balance restricted for claims and liability and for future claims by $736,366.
-Reserves necessary for worker’s compensation claims increased from $2.2 million to $3.2 million, but the amount necessary for auto liability claims was reduced.
+Necessary reserves for each type of insurance claim and the allocation to each department by insurance type is determined by the study.
+The last actuarial study increased the amount of Risk fund balance restricted for claims and liability, auto claims and future claims.
+Reserves necessary for worker’s compensation claims decreased.
+Overall, restricted fund balance increased $510,612, resulting in a budgetary loss in FY 18.
+As a result, a contingency of $80,000 over the projected expenses has been included in the FY 20 budget.
 Insurance coverage and payment of insurance claims are the largest expenses in this department.
-Overall insurance costs are expected to increase $15,000 in FY 19.
+Overall insurance costs are expected to decrease $11,200 in FY 20.
 The Maryland cap on General Liability and Auto claims was increased to $400,000 on October 1, 2015, increasing overall liability to the Town.
-The amount allocated for worker’s compensation claims in FY 19 is $720,000, while the total allocation for worker’s compensation is $1,160,410.
-Property insurance is estimated to remain at $290,000 for FY 19, while General Liability claims have been budgeted at $100,000.
-Automobile claims are budgeted at $200,000, an increase of $50,000 over FY 18. $1,854,950 has been budgeted to cover the cost of insurance policies and insurance claims for FY 19.
-The allocation for General Overhead expense decreases for this department.
+The amount allocated for worker’s compensation claims in FY 20 is $720,000, while the total allocation for worker’s compensation is $1,187,302.
+Property insurance is estimated to decrease to $275,000 for FY 20, while General Liability claims have been budgeted at $100,000.
+Automobile claims are budgeted at $200,000. $1,843,750 has been budgeted to cover the cost of insurance policies and insurance claims for FY 20.
+Allocations for IT and Vehicle Lease increase, while the allocation for General Overhead decreases for this department.